How To Figure Out What Turns You On: A Sex Therapist Explains

 Ready to explore?

-Whether you're in a relationship or not—and whether you choose to share this process with your partner or not—your exploration of your own erotic template and your own arousal patterns has value.
+Whether you're in a relationship or not—and whether you choose to share this process with a partner or not—your exploration of your own erotic template and your own arousal patterns has value.
 Each and every one of us deserves to enjoy the most satisfying and exciting sex life possible, and knowing your own true definition of eroticism is the key to opening up all of life's pleasurable possibilities.

 Ready to learn how to fight inflammation and address autoimmune disease through the power of food?
 Join our 5-Day Inflammation Video Summit with mindbodygreen’s top doctors.